phonghongs/LLM-trader-test/README.md

 Then open <http://localhost:8501> to access the UI.

 The top-level metrics include Sharpe and Sortino ratios alongside balance, equity, and PnL so you can quickly assess both realised returns and downside-adjusted performance.

+## Disclaimer

+This repository is provided strictly for experimental and educational purposes.
+You alone choose how to use it and you bear 100% of the financial risk.
+I do not offer trading advice, I make no promises of profitability, and I am not responsible for any losses, damages, or missed opportunities that arise from running this project in any environment.

+Please keep the following in mind before you deploy anything derived from this code:

+- There is no token, airdrop, or fundraising effort associated with this work; if someone claims otherwise, they are not connected to me.
+- The bot does not ship with a complete trading system.
+Every result depends on your own research, testing, risk controls, and execution discipline.
+- Market conditions change quickly.
+Past backtests, paper trades, or screenshots are not guarantees of future performance.
+- No LLM, agent, or automated component can remove the inherent risk from trading.
+Validate everything yourself before real capital is at stake.

+By using this repository you acknowledge that you are solely responsible for configuring, auditing, and running it, and that you accept all associated risks.

 ## Development Notes